JasperV/dotfiles/README.md

 ## TODO

 use anka to test it all on clean mac image\
-mac cli dev tools work well with own installed git\
+add rights to all script files mac cli dev tools work well with own installed git\
 rename to dotfiles.jasperv.nl\
 install\
 uninstall\
 update\
 settings\
-configs\
+.config add all files???
-should work on rpi/linux too, for example\
+should work on rpi/linux too, for example\ - e.g. new branch ;)
 mac security settings separate repo\
 mac config separate repo to allow for fork from mths\
 notify when mths is updated